demipixel/dutie/README.md

 var CallTask = Dutie.CallTask
 ```

 CallTasks are built for callbacks rather than updates.
-This means your start function is now the method you wish to pass the callback with.
+This means your call function is now the method you wish to pass the callback with.
 The callback is automatically put at the end of the paramaters or at Task.location as set when created in the options.

+Your "start" method is called before the call function is request.
+Use this in to make sure you want to send the request!

-### new CallTask(start, startParams, options)
+### new CallTask(call, callParams, options)
 Very similar to new Task() except you are passing start and startParams now.
 Since the default Task.location is the end of startParam, you'll most likely have on less paramater on the end.